shaukatdesai/nexttraining/Step3.md

 1. Login to cloud.oracle.com

-2. Click on the Autonomous Transaction Processing link
+2. Click on the Autonomous Transaction Processing

-3. Select the WORKSHOP instance
+3. Select the WORKSHOP instance that you provisioned in [Lab 101](https://github.com/shaukatdesai/nexttraining/blob/master/Step1.md)

 4. To Log in to Oracle Application Express, , you need a Workspace name, username, and the password created for that Workspace.